S1GNAL-ZERO/s1gnal.zero.app/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Proprietary License** - see the [LICENSE](LICENSE) file for complete terms.

+### Key Points:
+- ✅ **Open for Learning**: View and study the code for educational purposes
+- ✅ **Non-Commercial Research**: Use for academic and personal research projects
+- ❌ **Commercial Use Prohibited**: Contact us for commercial licensing
+- ❌ **No Redistribution**: Cannot redistribute or create competing products
+- 🤝 **Commercial Licensing Available**: Enterprise and custom licenses available

+For commercial use, enterprise licensing, or custom implementations, contact:
+- **Email**: s1gnal.zero.42@gmail.com
+- **Subject**: "Commercial License Inquiry"

 ## 🙏 Acknowledgments